-I’m so excited to share this fabulous dessert recipe from our upcoming cookbook, Nom Nom Paleo: Let’s Go! (pub date January 18, 2022)!
+I’m so excited to share this fabulous dessert recipe from our latest cookbook, Nom Nom Paleo: Let’s Go!
 Like all of our recipe books, this one’s a labor of love that was developed, tested, photographed, and designed in our home by me and Henry.
 Because the bulk of this cookbook was written during the pandemic, its recipes truly reflect the dishes that bring me comfort and joy in challenging times.

 Put another way: I made sure to include a bunch of paleo-friendly treats!

-If you haven’t preordered our cookbook yet, what are you waiting for?
-Buy it now wherever books are sold and then sign-up for the preorder thank you gifts by clicking here.
-That way, you can cook from Nom Nom Paleo: Let’s Go! right away!
+If you haven’t bought our cookbook yet, what are you waiting for?
+Buy it now wherever books are sold!

 What are French financiers?